Viloleal/vSNP/docs/setup.md

 <br>

-To deactivate virtual environment, use:
+To deactivate the conda environment, use:

     $ conda deactivate # will put you back into your base environment
     $ conda env list # to see all available environments